Programming-Project-SP3-2023/project7-chat-app-BACKEND/README.md

 <!-- friends List -->

 ### Getting a friends list / friend requests
-Getting a users friendlist is called by sending a GET request to:
+Getting a users friendlist is called by sending a POST request to:

     Https:/localhost:4000/friendships/friends